TEALSK12/apcsa-public/Unit1/Lesson-109.md

 2. Use a combination of group-solving questions on the whiteboard, think-pair-share, and timed-response as review strategies.

-3. After you've completed reviewing an idea, remind the class that they should write down that topic if they feel they still have to review it tonight.
+3. After you’ve completed reviewing an idea, remind the class that they should write down that topic if they feel they still have to review it tonight.
 (Yes, this will be a reminder every few minutes, but it will pay off later when students start creating review lists without prompting later in the year!)

 ### Check student study lists \[5 minutes\]
-Spend the last 5 minutes of class checking each student's review topic list.
+Spend the last 5 minutes of class checking each student’s review topic list.

 Accommodation and Differentiation